tomdcc/geb-cucumber/README.md

 `billing address section state` is mapped to the `state` property in the module returned by the page's `billingAddress` content.

+It is also possible to enter multiple values into a module and verify multiple values inside a module at once using cucumber table syntax, for more readable tests.

 ### Tables

 It is possible to verify that a table, implemented in the page model as a list